 Teleporting Keycard Squad: You never know when picking up that item or searching that safe might spawn a splicer (or two, or four) right behind you.

 Twenty Bear Asses: Some of your goals in the game will ask you to get X amount of a certain item.
 This is especially used in Arcadia and Hephaestus.

-Twist Ending: The first one has a triple twist; the first two happen simultaneously ( Atlas is Fontaine, who's manipulating you with a prompting phrase) and the third happens soon after that ( you are Andrew Ryan's son).
+Twist Ending: A triple whammy; the first two happen simultaneously (Atlas is Fontaine, who's manipulating you with a prompting phrase) and the third happens soon after that (you are Andrew Ryan's son).

 Vice City: Rapture is basically a deconstruction of the Objectivist Gulch, which without regulation would be populated by Corrupt Corporate Executives resulting in the Gulch's descent into a Wretched Hive.
 ADAM has long since replaced other goods as the prime economic force in Rapture, and is now (in Atlas' words), "the wheel which keeps Rapture turning."
 Big wheel keep on turning, sinking city keep on burning.

-Videogame Flamethrowers Suck: The chemical thrower is a mixed case — while it is quick on the ammo and long on the reload, it is very very damaging.
-With full electric gel and the reduced ammo usage upgrade, it can even kill a Big Daddy with no effort.
+Videogame Flamethrowers Suck: The chemical thrower is a mixed case; while it is quick on the ammo and long on the reload, it is very, very damaging.
+With full electric gel and the reduced ammo consumption upgrade, it can even kill a Big Daddy with no effort.
 It also has quite a realistic range, especially after the pressure hose upgrade.

 The closer you get to penetrating Ryan's defenses, the more foaming-at-the-mouth delusional his rants become.
 Once you actually make it into his office, he seems to settle into a sort of Tranquil Fury, however.